FracTEL-LLC/fonestorm-clients/csharp/docs/CallsApi.md

 [[Back to top]](#) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to Model list]](../README.md#documentation-for-models) [[Back to README]](../README.md)

-<a name="postcallssendnotify"></a>
+<a name="configurecallsendnotify"></a>
-# **PostCallsSendNotify**
+# **ConfigureCallSendNotify**
-> string PostCallsSendNotify (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)
+> InlineResponse2013 ConfigureCallSendNotify (string fonenumber, string method, string url, string urlUsername = null, string urlPassword = null)

-Configure the callback URL to notify when a call is made.
+Set Send Callback

-Returns a JSON response
+Configure the callback URL to notify when an outbound call is made.
+Each FoneNumber can be configured to use its own callback URL for handling send notifications.

 ### Example
 ```csharp